Bread Loaf Translators' Conference

 For this particular scholarship, we also require a completed recommendation form.
 You will need to ask a Middlebury College instructor to complete the form and send it in.
 (The instructor can fill in the form or simply answer the questions in the body of an email—more details are noted on the form.)

 Jennifer Grotz, Director of the Conference, is the author of three books of poetry, including The Window Left Open, forthcoming from Graywolf Press in 2016.
 Psalms of All My Days, translations from the French poet Patrice de La Tour du Pin, appeared in 2014.
 Rochester Knockings, by the Tunisian novelist Hubert Haddad, is forthcoming from Open Letter in 2015.
-She is also co-translating with Piotr Sommer a book of translations from the Polish of the poetry of Jerzy Ficowski.
-Some of the poems from that collection have recently appeared or are forthcoming in New York Review of Books, Poetry, Parnassus, and The Nation.
+She is also co-translating with Piotr Sommer a selection from the Polish of the poetry of Jerzy Ficowski.
+Some of the poems from that collection have recently appeared in New York Review of Books, Poetry, Parnassus, and The Nation.
 She teaches poetry and translation at the University of Rochester, where she also serves as program director for the Masters in the Art of Literary Translation.